Information for EU/EEA/SWISS Students

-Information for EU students including the EU Settlement Scheme
+Information for EU/EEA/Swiss students including the EU Settlement Scheme

 What is the EU Settlement Scheme?

-The EU Settlement Scheme allows you and your family members to continue to live, work and study in the UK.
-It means you continue to be eligible for:
+The EU Settlement Scheme is now fully open, it allows you and your family members to continue to live, work and study in the UK.
+It also means you will continue to be eligible for:

 - public services, such as healthcare and schools